Lowers blood pressure.

 Side effects for Aceon (Perindopril)

-What to expect when you start Aceon (Perindopril)Skip what to expect section.
+What to expect when you take Aceon (Perindopril)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Can cause dizziness in the first few days.